Travel

 Closing night at The Magic Machine at Coney Island 2015

-In 2015, I launched my artist residency because there were no residencies for the full-time worker.
+In 2015, I launched my artist residency because there were no residencies for full-time workers.
 Magic Machine at Coney Island Artist Residency blurred the line between artist residency and carnival games.
 It was housed in a game booth at Bowery and 12th St. at Coney Island behind the “Bump Your Ass Off” (El Dorado) bumper cars, run by Gordon Lee and Louis Beard.

 I worked in the trailer 3 days a week for one month in August 2015.